 - The monolith grows until it becomes impractical for any engineer to have the necessary familiarity to work on all of it.
 A developer can not understand the full business domain the code is representing.

-Over time these things can cripple a company until it completely loses the ability to move quickly and react to the market.
-It can also prevent a company from truly solving for the customer because tightly bound/shared code between subsystems can be a huge benefit to the subsystem while preventing flexibility for another subsystem to behave in a different way that may be more appropriate for the target user at the time.
+Over time, these things can cripple a company, leaving it unable to move quickly or react to the market.
+It can also prevent a company from truly solving for the customer because tightly coupled/shared code between subsystems can be a huge benefit to one subsystem while preventing another subsystem from behaving differently, which may be more appropriate for the target user at the time.
 (For example the design of a core data structure such as a product may make allow for great flexibility in how data is stored and allow for multiple types of products, but make it difficulty for an end user to actually configure the product that they wish to purchase because of the complexity, and the fact that the tight coupling between configuration and product model does not allow for enough flexibility to adjust to the users' needs).

 So while a Microservice does indeed have a "tax", it is important to recognize that a Monolith isn't a free ride as a result.
 It has a tax all its own that only grows and gets more expensive with time.